📚 Part of: BMET Resource Hub › Specs & Selection

 Need Replacement IBP Cables or Transducers?

-MedLinket manufactures compatible IBP cables, adapter cables, and disposable transducers for all major monitor brands — ISO 13485 certified, FDA 510(k) registered, 100% factory tested.
+MedLinket manufactures compatible IBP cables, adapter cables, and disposable transducers for all major monitor brands — ISO 13485 certified, FDA 510(k) cleared, 100% factory tested.
 See our third-party evaluation guide and vendor qualification checklist.

 Frequently Asked Questions